Sundaravarada Perumal temple: History

 The Cholas captured the region and it came under their dominion during the later part of 9th century.
 There are inscriptions from the period of Parantaka Chola I (907–950), Rajaraja Chola I (985–1014), Rajendra Chola I (1012–1044) and Kulothunga Chola I (1070–1120) indicating various gifts to the temples.
 The process of democratically electing the local representatives through a system called Kudavolai during the Chola regime is documented in the inscriptions.

-The region and the village went under the sway of Pandyas during the 13th century and subsequently to the Telugu Chola ruler Vijaya Gandagopala.
+The region and the village went under the sway of Pandyas during the 13th century and subsequently to the Chalukya Chola ruler Vijaya Gandagopala.
 He renamed the village of Gandagopala Chaturvedhi Managalam.
-During the later period, the village switched hands to Pallava chieftains, Telugu Cholas, Samburavarayars and finally Kumara Kampana.
-The Vijayanagara emperor Krishnadevaraya (1502–29) made contributions to the Sundaravarada temple, Subhramanya temple and Kailasanatha temple in the village.
+During the later period, the village switched hands to Pallava chieftains, Chalukya Cholas, Samburavarayars and Kumara Kampana of The Vijayanagara emperor and Krishnadevaraya (1502–29) and Nayak kings made contributions to the Sundaravarada temple, Subhramanya temple and Kailasanatha temple in the village.
 The village was the scene of war between Lingma and Yachama during the 17th century.
 The Carnatic Wars were fought in the nearby Vandavasi between the British and the French during the 18th century.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.
 Based on the inscriptions, the temple has been addressed by many names, like Vellai Vishnugraham, Vellai Murthi Emperan, Vellaimurthi Alvar, Rajendra Chola Vinnagar Alvar and Sokka Perumal.